- What to Know about Buying Rental Property

 - The section 8 office can change the rent on you (+/- $50ish) and even change the proportion of the rent paid by your tenant with little to no notice.
 It could modify the viability of the deal.

 It’s not a matter of if things will break, but when.
 Remove as many unknowns from the transaction as possible; you want the deal to be a good one.

 Look for properties that aren’t going to need a roof in under four years.

 You shouldn’t spend more than $1,500 on renovations and avoid properties with significant structural concerns.

 You want to prepare for the worst, so no one thing can ruin your investment.
 What sort of natural disasters could occur in your area (if any)?

 Global warming is a real thing.
 Do you live in an area prone to flooding or tornadoes?
 Imagine what could happen and plan for it.

 Get the proper insurance for the edge cases.
 You want to keep your insurance costs low by using a high deductible.
 You’re never going to make a claim unless you need it.
 Otherwise, your premiums will rise.

-Don’t overbuy, shop around for the best deal.
-Most insurance quotes are a just an arbitrary number, and you’ll notice that between companies they will vary pretty dramatically for the same coverage.
-Ask for what you are paying for exactly.
+Shop around for the best deal.
+Most insurance quotes are just an arbitrary number.
+Companies vary dramatically for the same coverage.

 - What are the terms of the agreement?